 Brought to you by The Allstate Foundation and WE

-Every spring, we tell ourselves that this will be the year that we make a difference for Earth Day.
+Every spring, we tell ourselves that this will be the year we make a difference for Earth Day.
 Then, spring break and the subsequent scramble upon our return happen.
-Next is standardized testing.
+Next comes standardized testing.
 And report cards.
 And a zillion different things like, oh, the curriculum.
-Before we realize it, April 22 has passed and we didn’t help our students volunteer for Earth Day.
-Well, we’re here to help you and your students keep your promise to make a difference this year.
+Before we realize it, it’s April 22, and we have nothing planned.

-Don’t worry.
-These eight environmental activities are super simple.
+This year we’re making it easy for you.
+These seven environmental activities are super simple.